snel-repo/autolfads/docs/theory.md

 This section details a general theoretical overview of AutoLFADS.
 We can generally think of AutoLFADS as a combination of LFADS with a hyperparameter tuning framework called population-based training, or PBT.
+We also include a general overview of RADICaL.

 In order to understand AutoLFADS, we will first look at LFADS and PBT independently.